London Overground performance

 Information on how to submit a complaint regarding our services is available on the Help & contacts page.
 Our customer facing teams are trained on the complaints process as part of their induction and further ongoing training.
 They are able to signpost our customers to the complaints process if they are unable to resolve the complaint themselves at the time.
 They are also supplied with customer contact cards containing details of how to contact TfL.

 Once received complaints and commendations are forwarded to the relevant department for investigation.
-We work to strict timelines to ensure the team at the contact centre can respond the correspondence.
+We work to strict timelines to ensure the team at the contact centre can respond to the correspondence.
 We also endeavour to provide TfL information in advance to help expedite their replies.
 All customer complaints are taken seriously and used, in conjunction with our customer metrics, to inform our customer experience improvement strategies.

 Aside from customer complaints, TfL gain feedback from passengers, including those with disabilities through other methods.
 This can include surveys, and online feedback forms.
 Outcomes are shared with Senior management and the customer proposition team review this feedback to identify issues and concerns and develop improvement plans.